llulai/pypyt/README.md

 # Reference

-The documentation is available [online](https://pypyt.readthedocs.io/en/latest/index.html) and in [pdf](https://media.readthedocs.org/pdf/pypyt/latest/pypyt.pdf) through read the docs.
+The documentation is available <a href="https://pypyt.readthedocs.io/en/latest/index.html">online</a> and in [pdf](https://media.readthedocs.org/pdf/pypyt/latest/pypyt.pdf) through read the docs.

 Also, you can open it with the following command.